PaigePerill/MDEF/docs/term1/03-Bio-Agri-Zero.md

-   Our homework for this course was to chose a journalistic article somehow relating to biology or agriculture and comment on it + tie it to existing scientific articles.
+   ^^Assignment: Choose a journalistic article relating to biology or agriculture and comment on it + tie it to existing scientific articles^^